Three fundamental aspects need to be taken into account when building muscle mass

-Going to the gym with a training program will provide you with optimal muscle-building potential.
+Going to the gym with a training program will give you optimal muscle-building potential.

-If you want significant gains, you have to lift both heavy and add plates regularly, as well as a high volume.
+If you want significant gains, you have to lift both heavy, adding plates regularly, and a high volume.

 This is the most straightforward explanation for accumulation and intensification (as mentioned above).

 Rest is when the body can repair, rejuvenate, and start building again.

 The next time you go to the gym, you will be able to lift more, train more intensely and build up as the weeks, months and years progress.

 This is when the magic happens.